 Tanacetum parthenium (Synonym Chrysanthemum parthenium, Matricaria parthenium) is popularly known as Feverfew, Bachelor’s Buttons, and Featherfew.
 It belongs to a colder climate, and is found in throughout Europe, and North, and South America.

 Table of Contents

 Tanacetum parthenium is medicinal plant, and its dried leaves, flowers, and stems are made into capsules, tablets, and liquid extracts, and teas, and taken to treat various conditions.

 As a folk remedy, Feverfew was used in case of fever, headaches, constipation, diarrhea, difficulty in labor, and dizziness.
 Nowadays, its dietary supplement is used for migraine headache.
 Some studies also suggest Feverfew extract can be effective for migraine prevention.

-Feverfew is also used in case of menstrual problems, rheumatoid arthritis, psoriasis, allergies, asthma, tinnitus, dizziness, nausea, vomiting, and for intestinal parasites.
-Externally, it is used to reduce or prevent skin infections and for toothaches.
+Feverfew is also used in case of menstrual problems, rheumatoid arthritis, psoriasis, allergies, asthma, tinnitus, dizziness, nausea, vomiting, and intestinal parasites.
+Externally, it is used to reduce or prevent skin infections, and for toothaches.

 - Feverfew Extract